-Information at this website is not intended as medical advice.
+Information on this website is not intended as medical advice.
 Always check with your care provider, urologist, oncologist or surgeon before considering any change or modification to your approved treatment, activity or diet.
-Some Internet links and 'tips' seen here are anecdotal suggestions from other prostate cancer survivors.

 External Radiation (EMRT)

 IMPORTANT: While radiation may be an option following surgery, surgery may be complicated and no longer an option following radiation.

 IF/WHEN you consider surgery, always inquire about the 'nerve-sparing' process!

 BEFORE you decide which treatment is best for you, always inquire about 'penile rehabilitation'!